IamAmit94/NestJSProj/README.md

 https://docs.nestjs.com/recipes/crud-generator

 cmd uses:-
-nest g resorce users --no-spec // This cmd will create the user CRUD module along with the dto and entities
+nest g resource users --no-spec // This cmd will create the user CRUD module along with the dto and entities

 3. Part 03 - Setting up the migrations in packagejson and data-source.ts file and setting up the global prefix and save data to db